PedroShimpa/catalogo-de-filmes-backend/README.md

 ```

 ## Docs
-The project documentation is available at {linkdoprojeto}/api
+The project documentation is available at {linkdoprojeto}/api or thunder-docs (for thunder on vscode)

 ## Demo url